harcokuppens/DOMjudgeDockerCompose/README.md

 ### Backup DOMjudge

 All data for a specific DOMjudge server is in the `./data` folder.
-So if we backup the `./data` folder then we can always restore the DOMjudge server from this backup.
+So if we backup the `./data/` folder then we can always restore the DOMjudge server from this backup.
+However over time the `docker-compose.yaml` and the `start.ro/` folder can change because DOMjudge is upgraded, and it may not work anymore with the old `./data` folder.
+Therefore it is recommended to also backup the `docker-compose.yaml` and the `start.ro/` folder next to the `./data/` folder.

+To restore the old DOMjudge server from the backup, we only need to switch to this backup folder and run `docker compose up -d`.

-To restore the DOMjudge server we only need to `git clone https://github.com/harcokuppens/DOMjudgeDockerCompose/` and copy the data folder from the backup into this folder.
+To restore the backup data with the latest DOMjudge server we need to `git clone https://github.com/harcokuppens/DOMjudgeDockerCompose/` and copy the data folder from the backup into this folder.
+However it can happen that the newer DOMjudge server can have problems with this old data.

 ### Reset DOMjudge